GloriaVazquezVidal/Analisis-Contagio-Covid19-Comunidad-Valenciana/README.md

 * R (to handle data and draw conclusions)
 * LaTeX (to present the study and the final results)

-Thus, in order to replicate the results obtained throughout this study, I add the **(clean) databases in XLS** of the number of COVID-19 infections in the three provinces of Comunidad Valenciana (Castellón, Valencia and Alicante), the **code written in R** to verify that the results are true and the **final report in PDF format**.
+Thus, in order to replicate the results obtained throughout this study, I add the **(clean) datasets in XLS** of the number of COVID-19 infections in the three provinces of Comunidad Valenciana (Castellón, Valencia and Alicante), the **code written in R** to verify that the results are true and the **final report in PDF format**.